Last Updated on

 Back when we were kids and watching Bill Nye the Science Guy on TV, little did we know that some of those science experiments that we played about with would end up being useful when it comes to making drinks!
-Seeing some of the results felt like magic (especially when you are a kid!) but now that we are grown, we know it really was just the proper application of science!
+Seeing some of the results felt like magic (especially when you are a kid!)
+Now that we are grown, we know it really was just the proper application of science!

 This post contains sponsored content brought to you by JoyJolt Premium Glassware.
 We received these double wall mugs from JoyJolt to promote in this post, but all opinions and views presented here are 100% our own.
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 When you talk to great chefs and bartenders, you might hear a common theme about how we not only eat (or drink in our case) with our taste buds, but we also eat with our eyes!
 We were out with friends a few weeks ago and stopped in at one of the great local cocktail bars here in Omaha that are always trying to make something new and exciting.

-Everyone in our party was fascinated by the color changing cocktail, which not only looked awesome, but tasted delicious.
+Everyone in our party was fascinated by the color changing cocktail.
+It not only looked awesome, but tasted delicious, too!
 Seeing this sort of excited reaction from our friends (who are not nearly as big of cocktail nerds as we are!) tickled something in our blogger brains which said “MAKE THIS!!!”

 Interested in buying some Butterfly Pea Flower Tea to make this at home?Get it HERE!